sharemycart/sharemycart/README.md

 ## Implementation

 Thee are sketches with respect to [ui](./src/ui/Readme.md) and [backend technology](./src/backend/Readme.md).
-Everything is still very open, so feel free to bring in your
+Everything is still very open, so feel free to bring in your ideas!
 ## How to contribute?

 So you really would like to join?
 Awesome!